-A top priority is creation of a wayfinding plan and standardization of the town's regulatory signage.
+A priority is creation of a wayfinding plan and standardization of the town's regulatory signage.
 The study found during various peak times of use there was still available parking.
 Directing users to existing spaces is an effective strategy for managing the existing parking available.
 The Town engaged AXIA Creative in January of 2018 to assist with development of a wayfinding system that could be implemented town-wide.
-That project is nearing the end of the design phase.
+That project is nearing the end of the design phase and the town is awaiting approval by NCDOT.
 Preliminary estimates indicate the cost of these signs to be \$450,000.
 A wayfinding system has been identified as a need in the CIP.
 The CTDA has begun to earmark funds to assist the town in funding a system.
-Staff intends to return to the Board on June 4, 2019 with a more comprehensive report on the status of that program and a recommendation for phasing the project.